richardjlyon/richardlyon-blog/content/feminism/2016-09-21-feminism-and-astrology.md

 bannerimage:    astrology.png
 ---

-Feminism, like gravity and astrology, is a theory.
+<span class="newthought">Feminism, like gravity</span> and astrology, is a theory.
 It's a guess about how things work, based on observations about reality.

 While theories can be complex, the test of a theory's relevance is brutally simple: does it, in fact, account for what we observe?
 For example: gravitational theory predicts that an apple will fall from a tree towards the ground.
 It does this so well that we can predict the velocity of the apple as it hits the grass.